 Saudis lead the world in their use of social media, with the highest per capita YouTube use of any country worldwide.

 The percentage of all active Twitter users in the Arab region calling Saudi Arabia home.

 By all measures, the traditional carriers significantly lagged what mobile consumers wanted.
 The gulf between customer expectations and the carriers spanned major issues from legacy technology to cultural priorities and generational differences.
 In short, telecommunication companies failed to grasp how important being connected, through mobile and social media, is in younger Saudi lives.

-Enter Saudi Telecommunications Company (STC) and its innovative new business unit, Sapphire.
+Enter Saudi Telecom Company (STC) and its innovative new business unit, Sapphire.
 Together, Lippincott and STC set out to transform every dimension of the mobile buying, usage and care experience for this digitally native generation of Saudis — and for the first time in the region, to adopt the transformative power of co-creation.